Rest and Recovery: Why It's Important and How To Do It

 - Properly nourish with healthy foods – stick to whole, unprocessed foods that will support your body and its ability to help heal after a big training session.

 - Get a massage – treat yourself for reaching a milestone or a short-term goal with a massage that will help release tight muscles and restore normal tissue.
-Try the chairs at the club for something more frequent.
+You can also try foam rolling for tension relief.

 - Remember to stretch – try a restorative yoga class, incorporate dynamic stretching into your warm up and static stretching into your cool down.

-- Use heat – do some light stretching and spend some time in the sauna or spa on a day off of training.
+- Use heat – do some light stretching and spend some time in an epsom salt bath on a day off of training.
 Your body (and mind) will thank you!

 - Give yourself permission – finally, give yourself the permission to rest and recover.
 Not only will it make your healthy habits stick around much longer, but it’ll make the whole journey more enjoyable.
 Find the balance that works best for your body – maybe that’s four days of work and three days of recovery.
-Lace up your tennis shoes, go for a light walk on the treadmill and do some stretching before a session in the sauna for an active recovery day.
+Lace up your tennis shoes, go for a light walk on the treadmill and do some stretching for an active recovery day.